zcreativelabs/react-simple-maps/README.md

 | buildPath           | Function         | *see below examples            |
 ##### Line location

-Line data is added to the `line` prop and should contain the coordinates of the marker.
+Line data is added to the `line` prop and should contain the coordinates of the line.

 ```js
 <Lines>